Family and Friends Fighting Against Child Sexual Assault

-1) filming a documentary of adult child sexual assault survivors, the latest healing therapies, and the latest technologies, and the most effective counseling techniques, which have helped them network, regain their lives and happiness through faith or therapy.
+1) filming a documentary of adult child sexual assault survivors, the latest healing therapies, and the latest technologies, and the most effective counseling techniques.

 2)We will be conducting research on the current communities needs, which will enable us to design better programs for families and the current needs of our communities.